 Political parties in South Asia are the principal force around which public debate is organized, structuring political alternatives, formulating policies and translating them into an intelligible set of choices.
-The large space occupied by political parties can be explained by a number of reasons: the lack of institutionalization, solid ideology and policy agenda which allows political parties in the region to organise resistance and lead struggles.
+The large space occupied by political parties can be explained precisely through one of the major critiques posed to them: the lack of institutionalization, solid ideology and policy agenda allows political parties in the region to organise resistance and lead struggles.

-Parties initially took shape as movements and vehicles for mass mobilisation, articulating democratic aspirations of the people and shaping nationalist consciousness: the Awami League in Bangladesh, the Congress Party in India, the Ceylon Workers Congress in Sri Lanka, the Muslim League in Pakistan and the Nepali Congress, all functioned both as movements and political parties.
+Parties initially took shape as movements and vehicles for mass mobilization, articulating democratic aspirations of the people and shaping nationalist consciousness: the Nepali Congress Party, the Congress Party in India, the Ceylon Workers Congress in Sri Lanka, the Muslim League in Pakistan, and the Awami League in Bangladesh, all functioned both as movements and political parties.

 After independence, all of them assumed central roles in designing and managing institutions of representation and governance.
 Thus, political parties in the region have to deal with roles that are performed by other democratic institutions elsewhere.
-Moreover, ethnic, class, linguistic and religious divisions and extreme disparities between individuals and groups add to this situation.
-Political parties end up reflecting all of these issues and acquire coalitional characteristics.
+Moreover, ethnic, class, linguistic and religious divisions and extreme disparities between individuals and groups compound this situation.
+Political parties end up reflecting all of these issues and acquire coalition characteristics.
 Finally, the history of each country influences the nature of political parties.